roidelapluie/blog/content/articles/splitlinux.md

 On desktop A, a developer is running a lot of different virtual machines.
 To facilitate his work, he has deployed a small DNS server on it, so it is easy to work accross several projects.
 If the distributions were splitted, which one should he use?

 On a server, I want to run acceptance tests for a website.
 So I need a jenkins slave, Xvfb (headless X11 server) and a browser.
-Which distribution sould I use?
+Which distribution should I use?

 There are many risks in splitting distributions into desktop/server roles: